Iadvd/RetrocomputingZXSpectrum/GameExamples/BirdyCantabile/README.md

 # The Game

 Each time you play, you need to solve a musical puzzle.
 There are two different songs / scores (the name of the song that will be played in the next game is shown in the main menu).
 Each time you play the game the score will be one of those two.
-The parts of the score are randomly spread along the halls, so each game is a totally different puzzle!
+The pages of the score are randomly spread along the halls, so each game is a totally different puzzle!

-Find the eight parts of the music score with the help of the little birds.
-If you put the parts in the correct order, you will succeed in your performance.
+Find the eight pages of the music score with the help of the little birds.
+If you put the pages in the correct order, you will succeed in your performance.
 If you are not so good do not worry: there are different endings depending on your performance.
 Try them all for fun!

 Be careful getting too close to the anti-roosting spike strips or you will lose your energy.
 The little birds will show you their support leaving some red hearts here and there.
-Take them if you find them to recover your energy.
+Take them when you find them to recover your energy.

 ![alt text](https://github.com/Iadvd/RetrocomputingZXSpectrum/blob/master/GameExamples/BirdyCantabile/BC2.png)